 GoAccess

 GoAccess is a real-time log analyzer software intended to be run through the terminal of Unix systems, or through the browser.
 It provides a rapid logging environment where data can be displayed within milliseconds of it being stored on the server.

+GoAccess is currently not in the VA TRM.
+While application for a project to use GoAccess and add it to the TRM is more work for the initial user, the benefit to the VA in the long term may be worth the effort.

 Key Features: